Charvine-300/Story-Assessment-WebApp/README.md

 ## Deployment

 Deployed on Vercel - a seamless deployment and hosting platform that ensures continuous deployment, automatically updating the live site with every code change.
-View site live at [here](https://story-assessment-web-app.vercel.app/ 'here')
+You can view the web app live [here](https://story-assessment-web-app.vercel.app/ 'here')

 ## Contributors